 If a DC power supply is needed near the antennas, the use of a coaxial cable for this purpose avoids pulling the additional cable to the roof or mast.
-The diagram below shows the of Power over Coaxial (PoC) solution tested by SP5GNI.
+The diagram below shows the DC power inserter – Power over Coaxial (PoC) solution tested by SP5GNI.
 Coupling capacitors should allow the transfer of relatively high current.
 The value of total capacity depends on the lowest operating frequency, 40 nF is enough for 160 m and higher bands.

 The 13.8 V voltage on the roof is used to power the rotator motor, relays in the antenna switch, and to power the wireless WiFi antenna switch controller.